AzDeltaQQ/WotLKRotations/README.md

 *   The C++ DLL relies on Detours for hooking; ensure the build process correctly links it.
 *   The DLL now handles interaction with core Lua/C functions like `GetSpellCooldown`, `IsSpellInRange`, `GetTime`, `GetSpellInfo`, and `CastLocalPlayerSpell` providing more reliable data and actions than direct memory manipulation for these cases.
 *   Rotation logic is currently based on simple conditions; complex scenarios might need more Lua or DLL enhancements.
+*   Item and Container object types are no longer processed or displayed.

 ## Deprecated Features (Replaced by DLL/IPC)